 Star=AICSN Member School | Black Dot=American Indian Catholic School | Red Dot=Indigenous Hawaii Mission School

-De La Salle Blackfeet School is a Lasallian San Miguel school dedicated to creating an environment that recognizes the reality of God’s living presence and nurtures the dignity of each student within a supportive community of teachers, parents, and guardians.
+De La Salle Blackfeet School is a Lasallian San Miguel school located in Browning, Montana.
+The school is dedicated to creating an environment that recognizes the reality of God’s living presence and nurtures the dignity of each student within a supportive community of teachers, parents, and guardians.
 We aim to develop individuals who are:

 - Sensitive to the poor and to the sacredness of all life.

 - Inspired to bring their full creativity to their personal lives